dbca-wa/park-passes/README.md

 The `LEDGER_API_URL` env var assumes that the server will be run with no port specified, i.e. using the default port 8000.

-The db listed by the `LEDGER_DATABASE_URL` env var holds user, organisation and other corporate data.
-Creating a new user or changing a user password must be done in the Ledger app/db.

 ## Vue JS
 - also see README.md in frontend root